tock/tockworld8/content/venue.md

 ## Extending your trip 😇

-San Diego is both the 8th-most populous US City, and home to some of the ([8th, 9th](https://fox5sandiego.com/news/local-news/coronado-beach-makes-list-of-top-beaches-in-us/) or [1st](https://www.sandiegouniontribune.com/business/tourism/sdut-coronado-no-1-beach-in-us-2012may25-htmlstory.html) depending who you talk to) best beaches in the US.
+San Diego is both the 8th-most populous US city, and home to some of the ([#8, #9](https://fox5sandiego.com/news/local-news/coronado-beach-makes-list-of-top-beaches-in-us/) or [#1](https://www.sandiegouniontribune.com/business/tourism/sdut-coronado-no-1-beach-in-us-2012may25-htmlstory.html) depending who you talk to) best beaches in the US.

 There are also many other [things to do and places to visit](https://parents.ucsd.edu/family-resources/visiting-san-diego.html)!